Welcome to today's edition of the Rush 24-7 podcast.

 But they weren't going to leave it strictly to the Atlanta Falcons.

-No, there was eager anticipation for the halftime show of the noted song stylist Lady Gaga about whom it was said prior to the game that she was going to diss Trump with a bunch of drones from high atop energy stadium in Houston.
+No, there was eager anticipation for the halftime show of the noted song stylist Lady Gaga, about whom it was said prior to the game that she was going to diss Trump with a bunch of drones from High Atop Energy Stadium in Houston.

-And they were eagerly and breathlessly waiting, and Lady Gaga, in pre-Super Bowl interviews, did not disabuse them of the notion that she was locked and loaded, and that she was gonna come out firing, and that she was gonna let Trump have it.
+And Lady Gaga, in pre-Super Bowl interviews, did not disabuse them of the notion that she was locked and loaded and that she was going to come out firing and that she was going to let Trump have it.

 And the left was going to have a halftime orgasm because they were going to be able to pretend that they actually didn't lose.

-Trump's team losing, and therefore Trump losing, and Lady Gaga, well-known leftist song stylist, was going to smash Trump in the ground in the middle of the halftime show, and none of it happened.
+And Lady Gaga, well-known leftist song stylist, was going to smash Trump in the ground in the middle of a halftime show.

 In fact, the parallels are eerie.

-Nine o'clock on election night, the Clinton campaign still thought that they were going to win in a landslide.
+9 o'clock on election night, the Clinton campaign still thought that they were going to win in a landslide.

-Nine o'clock last night in the Super Bowl, the Patriots were down 28 to 3 and looked inept.
+9 o'clock last night in the Super Bowl, the Patriots were down 28 to 3 and looked inept.

 Brady's passes were off target when they were on target.